CodeDevvv/Resonate/README.md

 ## 🛠️ Database Logic & Automation

-Resonate moves critical logic closer to the data for performance and integrity.
-The `schema_logic.sql` file defines:

-* **Automated Cleanup Triggers:**
-* `delete_file_when_entry_deleted`: If a DiaryEntry row is removed, a Postgres Trigger automatically deletes the associated audio file from Supabase Storage.
-This prevents "orphan files" and manages storage costs automatically.
+Resonate uses a combination of server-side Postgres functions and Node.js scheduled tasks to maintain performance and data integrity.

 * **Server-Side Analytics (`get_insights`):**
     * Instead of fetching thousands of rows to Node.js to calculate averages, we call a single SQL RPC function.
     * It computes Heatmaps, Mood Charts, and Topic frequencies directly within the Postgres engine and returns a single, pre-calculated JSON object.

+* **Automated Storage Cleanup (Orphan Sweeper):**
+    * *Note:* Due to Supabase policy restrictions on executing direct SQL deletes on storage buckets via triggers, the previous database-level cleanup triggers were dropped.
+    * **Node.js Cron Job:** We now utilize a dedicated scheduled task (`jobs/storageCleanUp.js`) using the `cron` library on the Express backend.
+    * **Execution:** Runs every Sunday at 3:00 AM (`0 3 * * 0`).
+    * **Logic:** It fetches all file paths currently sitting in the Supabase storage bucket and cross-references them against a `Set` of `audio_path` values actively linked to user Diary Entries in the database.
+Any file in storage that does not exist in the database records is identified as an orphan and permanently deleted, ensuring zero wasted cloud storage costs.

 ## 🚀 Getting Started